vinyl Flooring richmond

 Examining your current floor is the most forthright approach to assay whether you need to acquire underlayment for your new vinyl plank flooring.
-Vinyl Plank Floors Richmond recommends that you not need an underlayment if you install Luxury Vinyl Plank over an existing cushion-backed vinyl floor or a below-grade tile floor.
+Vinyl Plank Floors Richmond recommends that you do not need an underlayment if you install Luxury Vinyl Plank over an existing cushion-backed vinyl floor or a below-grade tile floor.
 You would want to utilize one to cover existing hardwood floors, rigid vinyl flooring, and concrete floors in every other case.
 If your vinyl plank flooring already has underlayment, you will not require an underlayment, but you might need a vapor barrier.

 What Is Underlayment and How Does It Work?

 The joists, subfloor, underlayment, and finish flooring material are all components of flooring.